Skip to main content

 Ruth Reichl

-Ruth Reichl is the bestselling author of the memoirs TENDER AT THE BONE, COMFORT ME WITH APPLES, GARLIC AND SAPPHIRES and FOR YOU, MOM, FINALLY; the novel DELICIOUS!; and, most recently, the cookbook MY KITCHEN YEAR.
-She was editor in chief of Gourmet magazine for 10 years.
-Previously she was the restaurant critic for The New York Times and served as the food editor and restaurant critic for the Los Angeles Times.
-She has been honored with six James Beard Awards for her journalism, magazine feature writing and criticism.
-She lives in upstate New York with her husband and two cats.
+Ruth Reichl is the New York Times bestselling author of five memoirs, the novels DELICIOUS! and THE PARIS NOVEL, and the cookbook MY KITCHEN YEAR.
+She was editor in chief of Gourmet magazine and previously served as restaurant critic for The New York Times, as well as food editor and restaurant critic for the Los Angeles Times.
+She has been honored with six James Beard Awards.
+In 2024, she received the James Beard Lifetime Achievement Award.

 Ruth Reichl